spiritedwolf/fareedfauzi.github.io/_posts/2020-03-18-Install-ELK-Filebeat.md

 ``nano /etc/elasticsearch/elasticsearch.yml``

-Uncomment *network.host* and *http.port*.
+Uncomment *network.host* and *http.port* and do some changes and addition.
 Following configuration should be added:
 ```
-network.host: localhost
+network.host: 0.0.0.0
+transport.tcp.port: 9300
 http.port: 9200
 ```